source-academy/backend/README.md

    $ vim config/dev.secrets.exs
    ```

-  - To use LumiNUS authentication, specify a valid LumiNUS `api_key`.
-Note that
+  - To use NUSNET authentication, specify the NUS ADFS OAuth2 URL.
+(Ask for it.)
-    the frontend will supply the ADFS client ID and redirect URL (so you will
+    Note that the frontend will supply the ADFS client ID and redirect URL (so
-    need that too, but not here).
+    you will need that too, but not here).

 2. Install Elixir dependencies